-York specialises in immersive historical experiences, such as Barley Hall, where visitors can discover what life was like here c1483.
-The acclaimed Jorvik Viking Centre is currently undergoing flood repairs, but special exhibitions on themes such as trade, beliefs and everyday life continue to showcase and interpret York’s extraordinary Norse heritage.
+York specialises in immersive historical experiences, such as Barley Hall, where visitors can discover what life was like here circa 1483.
+Also check out the acclaimed Jorvik Viking Centre.
+It’s a superb showcase of York’s extraordinary Norse heritage, and stages exhibitions on themes such as trade, beliefs and everyday life.

 Historical things to do in York also encompass more modern times.
-The National Railway Museum behind the beautiful Victorian railway station draws enthusiasts from all over the world to see its 100 historic locomotives, while the Castle Museum is an award-winning museum of 19th and 20th century British social history.
-York’s Chocolate Story is a visitor experience dedicated to the city’s chocolate industry — did you know that York was the birthplace of famous brands such as Kit Kat and Smarties?
+The National Railway Museum behind the beautiful Victorian railway station draws enthusiasts from all over the world to see its 100 historic locomotives, while the York Castle Museum is an award-winning museum of 19th and 20th century British social history.
+York’s Chocolate Story is a visitor experience dedicated to the city’s chocolate industry.
+(Did you know that York was the birthplace of famous brands such as Kit Kat and Smarties?)

 Top cultural experiences in York

 For cultural things to do in York, start by visiting the building that dominates the city.

 York Minster is one of the greatest of all Gothic cathedrals.
 The interior is a sublime expression of medieval spirituality, its wide nave and soaring arches creating an incomparable sense of space, height and light.
 Visit as a tourist (entry £10) or if you can, attend a service or concert for a first-class experience of English choral music.

 The stained glass in York Minster is some of the best anywhere.
 The recently restored Great East Window, the world’s largest surviving medieval stained glass window, represents a theological history of the planet from creation to apocalypse — the same story that is presented in the York Mystery Plays, a biennial production that takes place either in the Minster or in the streets of the city.